- Testing Center

 - Prior Assessment Templates and Submission Forms

-Test of English Language Proficiency (TELP) – Spring 2019
+Test of English Language Proficiency (TELP) – Fall 2019

 Students for whom English is not their native language and who submit a PBT (paper-based test) version of the TOEFL, or who take the IELTS, must take the Test of English Language Proficiency (TELP) upon arrival at OSU and comply with the provisions associated with that test.
 The TELP is administered on the Stillwater campus at the OSU Testing Center and on the Tulsa campus at the Learning Services Center before each regular semester.
 A waiver of the TELP requirement will be granted to a student who has achieved: